s4zong/cybersecurity_threat_severity_analysis/README.md

 We have provided our pre-trained model under trained_model directory.
 For threat existence classifier, we use 4,000 annotated tweets.
 For threat severity classifier, we use 1,200 annotated tweets.

 #### Input data format
 Input data should be in .json format.
-We provide a sample input file for your reference.
+We provide a sample input file sample_input.json for your reference.
+The classifier looks for 'text_TARGET' field.

 You could use writeJSONFile() in utils.io py for generating files.